New research shows that private protected areas help conserve underrepresented biomes and highly threatened regions.

 By recognising their role in conservation efforts, more can be done to co-ordinate the establishment of privately protected areas and maximise their benefits.

-Lead author Rachel Palfrey, a PhD researcher in School of Earth and Environment at Leeds, said: “Our study shows that privately protected areas can make unique and very real contributions to the conservation estate.
+Lead author Rachel Palfrey, a PhD researcher in the School of Earth and Environment at Leeds, said: “Our study shows that privately protected areas can make unique and very real contributions to the conservation estate.
 They deserve more attention, recognition and resources for better design and implementation.

 “By recognising their role in conservation efforts, more can be done to co-ordinate the establishment of privately protected areas and maximise their benefits.